-Pizzas make great summer food but no one wants to heat the oven up to 400 degrees in the summer.
-That’s okay—fix it on the grill.
-Not only is it the slick way to bake pizzas in the summer, you’ll really impress your friends and family—a backyard magician.
+Pizzas make great summer food, but no one wants to heat the oven up to 400 degrees in the summer.
+That’s okay—grill the pizza.
+Not only is it the slick way to bake pizzas in the summer, but you’ll also really impress your friends and family—a backyard magician.

 We always make thin crust pizzas.
 We like the crispness or thin crusts.
 And they’re quicker.
 You don’t have to let the dough rise and you can load the toppings right on the unbaked dough.

 (In our test kitchen, we’ve timed Debbie—who makes pizzas a lot—at sixteen minutes from start to finish.
 Regular humans should be able to make a thin crust pizza, including mixing the dough, in twenty minutes.)

 The key to baking pizzas on the grill is to not burn the bottom of the crust.
 Elevate your pizza to get it as far from the flames as possible or put something underneath to insulate the bottom of the pan.
 Lately, we’ve simply slid a cookie sheet under the pizza pan.
 The extra pan and space between the pans are enough to slow the heat down.

 If you like to use a pizza stone, you can do that on the grill.
 You can either use a peel and slip the pizza right on the stone or make the pizza in a pan and put the pan on the stone.

 How to Bake Your Pizza on the Grill

 - If you are using a baking stone, start the grill and place the baking stone on the top shelf of your grill.
 You will want the stone very hot so let it heat for 20 minutes or so before you add the pizza.

 - Mix the dough according to package or recipe directions just as if baking for the oven.